 PDF download Download Article

 1. If you’re starting from clean-shaven, you’ll have to commit to an initial grow-out period if you want to sport a cowboy-approved ‘stache.
-During that time, your mustache might look a little fuzzy, patchy, or sparse, but try to stick with it—it will be worth it in the end.[1]
+Joseph recommends giving it about 3 months to reach the length you want.[1]
+During that time, your mustache might look a little fuzzy, patchy, or sparse, but try to stick with it—it will be worth it in the end.[2]

 • Some people prefer to grow a full beard and mustache combo for the first 2–4 weeks.
 This can look a little more intentional than just growing in a mustache by itself.
 After your mustache starts to fill in, shave off everything but the mustache.